projectatomic/atomic-site/source/blog/2015-09-04-introducing-the-fedora-tools-image-for-fedora-atomic-host.html.md

 Whoops!
 What’s this now???
 If you haven’t played with Fedora Atomic yet, keep the first rule of Atomic in mind:

 You don’t install software on Atomic.
-You build containers on RHEL, CentOS, or Fedora, then run them on Atomic... sysadmin tools are no exception.
+You build containers on RHEL, CentOS, or Fedora, then run them on Atomic.
+Sys admin tools are no exception.

-We always knew we needed an equivalent for Fedora... and we're happy to announce today the availability of the [fedora-tools image](https://hub.docker.com/r/fedora/tools/).
+We always knew we needed an equivalent for Fedora, and we're happy to announce today the availability of the [fedora-tools image](https://hub.docker.com/r/fedora/tools/).

 READMORE

 # How Do I Use This Thing?

-Here’s a [short video](https://youtu.be/W4D-TPge9-E) that shows how to use the tools container to do common "root"-require system administrator tasks:
+Here’s a [short video](https://youtu.be/W4D-TPge9-E) that shows how to use the tools container to do common "root" system administrator tasks:

 * sosreport
 * Snooping bridge traffic